 The Florida Legislature has called upon the State University System (SUS) of Florida to reach new levels of efficiency, academic quality and accountability.
-In 2014-2015 the BOG implemented a performance based funding (PBF) model, which is intended to build upon the BOG's strategic plans and goals and annual accountability reports.
+Pursuant to Section 1001.92, Florida Statutes, the BOG implemented a performance based funding (PBF) model, which is intended to build upon the BOG's strategic plans and goals and annual accountability reports.
 This model seeks to further elevate the SUS while acknowledging each university's distinct mission.

-The integrity of the data provided to the BOG by the universities is critical to the performance based funding decision-making process.
+The integrity of the data provided to the BOG by the universities is considered critical to the performance based funding decision-making process.
 Therefore, the BOG developed a Performance Based Funding Data Integrity Certification to provide assurances that the data submitted to the BOG for PBF decision-making is reliable, accurate, and complete.
-This certification form is to be executed by the university President, affirmatively certifying each representation and/or providing an explanation as to why the representation cannot be made as written.
+This certification form is to be executed by the university president, affirmatively certifying each representation and/or providing an explanation as to why the representation cannot be made as written.
 The certification form is also to be approved by the BOT and certified by the BOT chair.
-This audit will provide an objective basis of support for the President and BOT chair to certify the required representations (See Attachment A).
+This audit is intended to provide an objective basis of support for the President and BOT chair to certify the required representations (See Attachment A).

-The PBF model has four stated guiding principles:
+According to BOG Regulation 5.001, the PBF model has four stated guiding principles:

-- Use metrics that align with SUS Strategic Plan goals - Reward excellence or improvement - Use a few clear, simple metrics - Acknowledge the unique mission of the different institutions
+- Align with SUS Strategic Plan goals

+- Reward excellence or improvement

+- Have a few clear, simple metrics

+- Acknowledge the unique mission of the different institutions